 The AI-enabled Manufacturing and Maintenance (AIMM) Lab is a collaboration between Eindhoven University of Technology (TU/e), KMWE, Lely, Marel and Nexperia.
 The labs goal is to develop better data science techniques that make improvements in both manufacturing and maintenance.
 AIMM Lab is established by the Eindhoven Artificial Intelligence Systems Institute (EAISI) to promote AI research in cooperation with industry.
 The areas of research of AIMM Lab will directly interface with topics such as Autonomous Agents & Robotics, Computer Vision, Decision Making, Information Retrieval, Knowledge Representation & Reasoning, Neuro-linguistic Programming and Machine Learning.
 Within the lab, the industry partners and the TU/e will jointly develop research proposals with companies from the region.

-The e/MTIC Lab is a collaboration between Eindhoven University of Technology, Catharina Hospital, Maxima Medical Center, Kempenhaeghe Epilepsy and Sleep Center and Philips.
-The main purpose of e/MTIC is to provide a fast track to high-tech health innovations. e/MTIC Lab focuses on improving personalized treatment by having AI work in close collaboration with the clinical staff and MedTech industries since AI is better able to make reliable decisions in a wide range of healthcare situations.
+The e/MTIC AI-Lab is a collaboration between Eindhoven University of Technology, Catharina Hospital, Maxima Medical Center, Kempenhaeghe Epilepsy and Sleep Center and Philips.
+The main purpose of e/MTIC is to provide a fast track to high-tech health innovations. e/MTIC AI-Lab focuses on improving personalized treatment by having AI work in close collaboration with the clinical staff and MedTech industries since AI is better able to make reliable decisions in a wide range of healthcare situations.
 It will cooperate on decisions and continuously learn to be a better partner.
 This requires new approaches, new models and new benchmarks for the reliability, efficacy and trustworthiness of AI.
 The goal of the e/MTIC ICAI lab is to work with a unique mixture of industry, clinical partners and TU/e researchers to maximize the value of AI for the clinical practice.

 The FAST LAB (new Frontiers in Autonomous Systems Technologies) is a collaboration between Eindhoven University of Technology (TU/e), Lely, Rademaker, Diversey, ExRobotics and Vanderlande.
 The industrial partners share a common R&D demand in that they want their mobile robot systems to operate safely whilst performantly in environments that are subject to static and dynamic changes.
 Tasks, environments and variations that we know in beforehand although never know in which order or configuration will manifest; it demands a more scalable, non-conservative and explainable solution to cope with these changes in an explicit way.
 The lab comprises expertise from different fields of expertise, in creating system engineered solutions to cope with the complex challenge at hand.
 Henceforth, this lab comprises a team of experts from Human Technology Interaction (HTI), Software System Design (SSD), Perception Systems (PS) and Control Systems Technology (CST) that closely work together.